BREAKING

 confusion compels you to remain, because your rational

-mind wants to make sense of these experiences, and this response
+mind wants to make sense of these odd experiences, and this response

 Clarity

-is crystalized, when you begin to accept that harmony and peace
+is crystalized, when you begin to accept that feelings of harmony

-can mean death to a Borderline.
-They've grown up with
+and peace can mean death to a Borderline.
+They've grown

-such strife and chaos, it takes tremendous stimuli (acute psychic
+up with such strife and chaos, it takes tremendous stimuli (acute

-or physical pain) to break through to their feelings, and produce
+psychic, emotional or physical pain) to break through their numbed

-sensations of aliveness.
-They often feel empty and invisible during
+can feel empty and invisible during serene times, while

 Some